top of page

 I wanted to make the quest system flexible to encompass future game mechanics.
 I found this flexibility in a tutorial that I used for the foundation of the system and then tweaked it for this project.
 This tutorial used components for the core logic of the system and a data table for quest setup.
 I extended the functionality of that data table, adding the ability for designers to add loss conditions per objective within the quest, select what kind of main objective the quest should activate, and other additions.
 To make sure I understood the system enough to explain it to others I made a diagram of how information flowed within the system.

-I also made quest element blueprints, such as quest interactables and quest givers.
+I also made supporting blueprints for the system such as such as quest interactables and quest givers.
 These blueprints and the data table were the two things designers interacted with the most when making quests.
 I then made documentation to show designers how to use this system.

 Quest System Challenges